LFP battery technology: why lithium iron phosphate is winning

 - 100% depth of discharge: LFP can be fully discharged without damage, unlike NMC which benefits from partial cycling

-Carbon Coating
+Carbon coating

 Advanced carbon coating techniques improve electrical conductivity of LFP cathodes, addressing one of the chemistry's historical weaknesses.
 This enhancement allows for higher charge and discharge rates without compromising safety or longevity.

-Ion Doping
+Ion doping

 Doping LFP cathodes with small amounts of other elements improves lithium-ion diffusion rates, increasing power output and charging speed.
 Modern LFP batteries can now charge at rates comparable to NMC systems.